-• We obtain a stable resistive-MHD disk for tens to hundreds of stellar rotations.
+• We obtain a stable resistive-MHD disk for few tens of stellar rotations.
+I am still working on better relaxation of simulations.

 Stellar boundary condition

 - It is not enough to just dump matter onto the star through the accretion column.
 Depending on the rotation of the portion of the disk from which the matter is lifted (with respect to the corotation radius), it will add or subtract angular momentum to the star (Zanni & Ferreira, 2009). - Special care is needed to match stellar and rotation of the magnetic field lines. - Star is assumed to be a perfect, rotating conductor.